 When retiring or disposing of an American Flag, it is considered etiquette and tradition to burn the flag.
 Start by properly folding the flag into a triangle, and then place the flag into a burning fire.
 Traditionally, the Pledge of Allegiance is said or a moment of silence is given afterward.

 However, several other methods have been deemed respectable ways for a flag to be retired.
-While the U.S Flag Code does specifically mention that burning the flag is the best option, if proper steps are taken to make the retirement of the flag dignified, those methods are approved.
-Bellow, I will explain the process of how to dispose of the American Flag in multiple different methods from the recommended burning to options for those who can’t start fires.
+While the U.S. Flag Code does specifically mention that burning the flag is the best option, if proper steps are taken to make the retirement of the flag dignified, those methods are approved.
+Below, I will explain the process of how to dispose of the American Flag in multiple different methods from the recommended burning to options for those who can’t start fires.

 How to Perform a Flag Burning Ceremony